• Skip to primary navigation

 • 2 tablespoons ground flaxseed

-• 10 tablespoons vegan butter
+• 10 tablespoons vegan butter, melted and cooled

 • 1 cup organic brown sugar